tonymorris/fp-projects/papa.md

      Implements safe and useful functions that depend only on `bifunctors`.

-##### `papa-n`
+##### `papa-x`

+Exports modules from arbitrary third-party packages that are safe and useful to have re-exported into default scope.
+Implements useful, general library functions that depend only on `bifunctors`.

+  *  **`papa-x-export`**

+     Exports safe and useful functions from arbitrary third-party packages.

+  *  **`papa-x-implement`**

-Implements useful, general library functions that depend on two or more third-party packages.
-For example, a specific function implementation may depend on packages `lens` and `semigroupoids`.
-That function belongs in this package.
+     Implements safe and useful functions that depend on arbitrary third-party packages.
-The set of third-party dependencies is an open set.
-This package may also depend on others in `papa-*`.